avob/OpenADR/README.md

 ## Oadr demo

 Run a demo of a full 2.0b OADR stack infrastructure interacting with a dummy VEN and a dummy VTN controller.
+OpenADR communications between VEN and VTN are transported by XMPP.
+VEN authentication use x509 client certificates and payloads are secured with XML signatures.

 The VTN controller is acting as both a device manager by creating VEN authorization / subscribing to VEN reports, and a DemandResponseProgram manager by creating DREvents.
 The dummy VEN implementation will simulate data reading using information gathered in DREvents and continuously push them to the VTN.

-The VTN controller is notified by VTN using AMPQ when VTN receive payload from VEN (createRegistrationParty, registerReport, updateReports).
+The VTN controller is notified by VTN using AMQP when VTN receive payload from VEN (createRegistrationParty, registerReport, updateReports).

 ### Requirement